intuition-dev/intuDocs/devs/slides.md

 ### CLI/Keyboard based

 - We all know that keyboard based tools are much quicker and customizable to your workflow than being constrained in a GUI.
-- metabake is CLI based with easy commands for building and compiling.
+- MetaBake is CLI based with easy commands for building and compiling.
 - For instance:
 ````
 $: mbake -t . // compile all your typescript files